Taro Logo

 My not so good spoken English is hurting my career a lot

-Sorry to hear this - I hope the following advice, and if things ever get really bad, I'm just a ping away on the Taro Premium Slack!
+Sorry to hear this - I hope the following advice is helpful, and if things ever get really bad, I'm just a ping away on the Taro Premium Slack!
 I'm always happy to lend an understanding ear 😊

-First, I recommend this video on the importance of English for immigrant engineers and how to grow there.
+First, I recommend this video: English Communication Is The Most Important Skill For Immigrant Engineers.
 It's from Rachel Zhao, head of Search Engineering at Airbnb, who also didn't learn English as their first language.

-English was my 2nd language, but since I was born in the US, I was privileged enough to have it effectively be my 1st language (and now it's my primary language).
+English was my 2nd language (Mandarin was my first), but since I was born in the US, I was privileged enough to have it effectively be my 1st language (and now it's my primary language).
 I'm not the closest to this problem, so would love for folks who didn't have English as their 1st language chime in with better advice than mine.

 Anyways, here are my thoughts: